 "Now, I know what you're thinking, why is the canary painted pink and why are there piano keys covering the floor?
 Just give me a minute and I'll think of a reason."
 I paused putting my hand over my chin, she looked bewildered.
 I could tell she wanted to speak, but something was holding her back.
-She must've wanted to hear my explanation.
-"Would you believe monsters?
-No, that'd be too simple.
-Plus, you probably wouldn't believe the truth."
-I resumed my pondering stance, this time adding in a pacing routine, just to give the illusion of true thought.
+So I continued, "Would you believe monsters?"
+Something on her face told me it was a solid 'No'.

-I was dying to know what was going on in her mind.
-From what I knew of her, she wasn't one to remain silent.
-She was the farthest thing from an introvert on the planet.
-Was it something I said?
-I continued staring at her, wondering why she wasn't amazed at the sight, I glanced over at the wall.
+I continued staring at her, still pointing, wondering why she wasn't amazed.
+I glanced over at the wall.
 "Oh, right!
 I forgot!"
-I exclaimed.
 I bent down and picked up my special light.
 It wasn't plugged in.
-I walked over and shoved the plug in the socket and pointed the light at the wall, revealing a door that, just a second ago, wasn't there.
-She spoke for the first time.
-Her voice like a field of daisy's, being run over by an eighteen wheeler.
-To be fair, she was screaming at the top of her lungs.
-And again, to be fair, she wasn't prepared to see the Fai-dee Door.
+I walked over and shoved the plug in the socket and pointed the light at the wall, revealing a door that- just a second ago, wasn't there.
+She spoke again.
+This time a little more 'scream-y'.
+To be fair, she wasn't prepared to see the Door.
 Not like I was the first time I laid eyes on it.

 "What the hell is that thing!?" she screamed.

 "No like, capital D. Like a special door.
 This is the second one I've found, but I can't seem to open it."